-The degree's affiliation with the Q-Step Centre ensures that graduates possess strong data literacy and quantitative method skills, which are highly sought after in sectors as diverse as the government and local government, education, market research organisations, the not-for-profit sector, the financial sector, HR and the news media.
+The degree's affiliation with the Q-Step Centre ensures that graduates possess strong data literacy and quantitative method skills, which are highly sought after in sectors as diverse as the government and local government, the prison and policing, education, market research organisations, the not-for-profit sector, the financial sector, HR and the news media.
 Recent graduates have entered all of these fields and many others upon graduation.

-Aptitude in quantitative methods will also equip you for postgraduate study in the social sciences, for instance Sociology, Social Policy, Social Research Methods or Management Studies.
+Aptitude in quantitative methods will also equip you for postgraduate study in the social sciences, for instance Sociology, Criminology, Social Policy or Social Research Methods.